Sagelt/beyond/text/wizard/wizard.md

 ### Parley
-When you have leverage on a GM Character and push them to do what you want, roll.
+When you have leverage on a GM Character and push them to do what you want, roll+0.
 On a 10+, they do what you ask if you first promise what they ask of you.
 On a 7–9, they will do what you ask, but need some concrete assurance of your promise, right now.

 #### Abilities
 * [ ][ ][ ][ ][ ] Renown: Take +1 among those that have heard tales of when you